 Don’t be put off travelling during the quieter Autumn and Winter months either.
 The sun does always seem to have a surprising amount of heat and holidaymakers can enjoy warm days even across the Winter months when the sun is out.
 That said, be prepared to have your fair share of the wind and rain too.
 Whilst the weather pattern tends to be predictable in the peak Summer months in areas like Tuscany and Umbria, the same can not necessarily be said across the Winter!

-Whenever you decide to go, Bookings For You would be happy to offer you advise on the best choice of destination and Italian holiday property for you to stay in during your visit.
-Please do get in touch with us today to find out more about the holiday villas and apartments available to rent in 2013.
+Whenever you decide to go, Bookings For You would be happy to offer you advise on the best choice of destination and Italian holiday rentals for you to stay in during your visit.
+Please do get in touch with us today to find out more about the holiday villas and apartments in Italy available to rent.